HyperQB/hyperqb.github.io/_sources/introduction.rst.txt

 systems `[WZBP19] <https://www.cse.msu.edu/tart/publication/statistical-verification-hyperproperties-cyber-physical-systems>`_, and path planning in multi-agent systems.
 The core technology of HyperQB as a bounded model checker is based on an efficient transformation of the verification problem to solving the satisfiability problem for qunatified boolean formulas (QBF) and modulo theory (SMT).

 Download HyperQB source code for command-line and stand alone desktop application here.
-Or, try our playground!
+Or, try our `Playground <https://hyperqb.egr.msu.edu/>`_!

 Overview
 --------